DIRACGrid/DIRAC/docs/source/DeveloperGuide/OAuth2Authorization/index.rst

 OAuth2 authorization
 ====================

-The implementation of this mechanism is due to the process of transition to the use of access tokens to manage jobs and data, as well as simplifying the authorization process for users.
+`OAuth2 <https://oauth.net/2/>`_ authorization is being implemented in DIRAC for transitioning to using access tokens to manage jobs and data, and for simplifying the authorization process for users.

 The main goal
 +++++++++++++